citysciencelab/dipas-unitac/doc/setup_dev_environment.md

 composer -version
 ```

-Please do not use a default "cmd"-shell of the windows system nor the so called "powershell".
+We use git bash for our local development environment.
-With both console systems problems are known with the automated application of software-patches by composer.
+If you prefer to use a different shell, check if the automated application of software-patches by composer is working correctly.
+Probably patch.exe must be available in the PATH environment variable.

 ### Installation of drush library